 While slots are massively popular, players eventually find themselves changing to play new slots, or moving to different games altogether, if only to mix things up a bit.
 When you introduce the skill element, you are introducing more of a challenge for players, which is inherently more attractive, and more likely to encourage players back time and time again.
 And with money on the line, there’s all the more urgency to play these games than to play your standard purely recreational video game.

 Why This Could Be Huge

-With moves towards gamification right throughout the online casino industry, video game gambling could be seen as the ultimate destination for this approach.
+With moves towards gamification right throughout the online casino industry including the likes of us at PartyCasino, video game gambling could be seen as the ultimate destination for this approach.
 Gamification is, in a nutshell, the process of turning the otherwise functional into a game, and it runs throughout online casinos, even today.

 That’s why you’ll find leaderboards of loyalty points or slots tournaments, and even social elements designed to keep you coming back for more.
 There are gaming elements being deployed literally everywhere in the online casino space, and it’s having a promising impact on engagement, loyalty and ultimately the growth of the industry.

 Video game gambling takes this a stage further, essentially gamifying the game.
 So rather than a slot where there is minimal player interaction and engagement, these games, which are set to deploy similar economics as slot machines, put players right at the heart of the action.
 The net result is likely to be an audience that is more engaged than ever before, and this means in all likelihood a positive impact on the casino’s bottom line.

 It isn’t some distant, far off pipe dream either.
 Video game gambling is already starting to appear in both land based and online casinos, and could well go on to be the industry’s next big thing.